Kristi Hudson, Public Information Coordinator

 Our focus is on connecting citizens, elected officials and county staff with meaningful community involvement.
 Working together, we can make a difference in the civic life of Dawson County.

 Do you want to know how your government works?
-Citizens are invited to go behind the scenes of government departments at Dawson County Citizen Academy.
+Citizens are invited to go behind the scenes of government departments at Dawson County Citizens' Government Academy.
 The free ten-week course is designed to provide an in-depth look at the diverse activities of Dawson County government.
-Sessions on special projects, emergency services, finance, planning and zoning, law enforcement, court systems and many other vital community services.
+Sessions include special projects, emergency services, finance, planning and zoning, law enforcement, court systems and many other vital community services.